netsparse/main-site/projects.md

 # 2023

 ### Future
-- Orchestration with Kubernetes
+- Full Lab Orchestration with Kubernetes
-- Implementation of Infrastructure as Code (IaC) with Terraform
+- Implementation of Infrastructure as Code (IaC) with Terraform and Ansible
-- Deployment automation with Ansible

 ### Current
 - Improvements in Backup & Recovery Strategies